LandSandBoat/lsb-wiki/Home.md

 If you're looking to setup and install the project, start with the [Quick Start Guide](Quick-Start-Guide).

+After you have a server set up, if you want to find out more about development, head to the [Development page](Development).

 If you wish to make changes or additions to the wiki please submit a pull request to our [editable wiki mirror](https://github.com/LandSandBoat/lsb-wiki).
 Changes will be automatically published once they are reviewed and merged.

+To raise problems or suggestions about the wiki, you can open issues on the main LandSandBoat repo and tag them with the `wiki` tag.

 ## General